 Make the Dumpling Dough

-- In a medium mixing bowl, whisk together flour, 1 tablespoon sugar, baking powder, and salt until thoroughly incorporated.
+- In a medium mixing bowl, whisk together flour, sugar, baking powder, and salt until thoroughly incorporated.

 - Cut shortening into the flour mixture as you would for pie dough.
 Add the cold milk and mix until thoroughly incorporated and no streaks of dry ingredients show.

-- Remove cherry-filled casserole dish from the oven and drop the dough in about 6 spoonfuls onto the hot fruit.
+- Remove cherry-filled casserole dish from the oven and drop the dough in spoonfuls, making about 6 dumplings, onto the hot fruit.

 - Return to the oven and bake 25 to 30 minutes, or until topping is golden brown.
 Serve warm with cream if desired, or cool slightly and serve with vanilla ice cream or whipped cream.